Thursday, April 16, 2009

 Tight bros, chillaxin'.*

-Today, they're both going to make mad mayhem at
+Today, they're both going to make mad mayhem at the pug meet-up

 (Jasper's first, Frankie's twentieth - they're herding animals, you know)